NEWS

 More recently, Islamic culture that swept all over Central Asia following Arab invasion has left some fine examples of its art and architecture.
 And of course the Soviet part of Tajikistan history of the 20th century has left its mark in architecture and art such as soviet monuments including famous Lenin statues and engineering achievements like Nurek Hydroelectric Dam which recognized as the tallest artificial dam in the world.
 Nevertheless the main Tajikistan attraction remains in high mountains, untouched nature and incredibly friendly people what inhabit this corner of the world.
 Tajiki love guests so meeting locals and staying in their houses would be another great highlight of your trip.

-Travel Basics | FAQ's | About us
+| Must See FAQ's | About Us

 Central Asia Travel Guides